neonmik/Wave-Machine-Firmware/README.md

 - Alpha Release bugfixes

-    - Bug: Notes in sustain don't act as they should when
+    - Bug: Notes in sustain don't act as they should when changing presets

 - Updates and Bugfixes:
     - Arp:
-        - Improvements: Improve the gap setting so it's not just on or off.
+        - Improvements: Improve the gap (gate?) setting so it's not just on or off.
             - Bring back the old intermediate NoteState
             - Add a timer function to clock.